Job Title: Audit Trainee

 After the Auditors of Public Accounts receive an applicant's résumé, they hold it until the next interview process for full-time employment begins or 12 months, whichever comes first.

 When the hiring process has been authorized, the qualifying applicant is notified of the opportunity to interview.
-The process normally involves two interviews, with the second interview held at the State Capitol with the two state auditors and deputy state auditor.
+The process normally involves two interviews, with the second interview held at the State Capitol with the two state auditors.

 The successful candidate will join the APA team and enjoy a challenging career in auditing.
 New employees hired as legislative audit trainees are provided with on-the-job training that will familiarize them with audit policies and procedures.
 After successful completion of a 12-month working test period, a legislative audit trainee is eligible to be considered for a promotion to the position of Auditor I.